 Over the past ten years I have worked with manufacturers such as Lucy Activewear, Columbia Sportswear, Jantzen Swimwear, Perry Ellis and P&B Textiles, developing custom textile design collections and have had the honor of being featured on Stylesight.com, Elle Decor, Nordstrom’s Blog and Print Magazine.

 Meet The Team

-Chelsea Densmore is a freelance textile designer who loves living in the sweet little mountain city of Missoula, Montana.
+Chelsea von Hasseln is a freelance textile designer who loves living in the sweet little mountain city of Missoula, Montana.
 She studied Textile Surface Design at FIDM in Los Angeles, and prior to that earned a BFA in Dance at the University of Montana.
-When Chelsea is not working on patterns or helping Michelle with trend research, you can find her hiking or bike riding with her fella, Zach.
+When Chelsea is not working on patterns or helping manage The Textile Design Lab community, you can find her enjoying Montana’s numerous outdoor activities with her husband, Zach.

 Sherry London took a college aptitude test that suggested she should be a teacher, a writer, and an artist—and she has done all of that.
 She has written over a dozen books on Photoshop, Illustrator, and Painter, taught Photoshop, Illustrator, prepress, history, systems design, ballet, and knitting, and been a fiber artist, digital artist, graphic and surface pattern designer.
 In her spare time, she spins, creates off-loom seed beaded jewelry, and knits.
 She has a BA with honors in Tudor history and an MS in Information Systems.
 She is based at the Jersey shore and is delighted to be able to share her love of Photoshop and her eclectic skills with you.